Broadcast signal intrusion: Cable network feed intrusions

+On April 27, 1983, a Cox Cable headend in Santa Barbara, California, replaced the video feed of KNXT's Channel 2 Eyewitness News with softcore pornography for 15 minutes, while audio of the newscast was still presented throughout its entirety.
+Tom Pratt, the programmer manager for Cox, said that the hijack was affected for not all of the viewership's households, but added that the "incident was not accidental".
+Cox contacted the local authorities to investigate the situation.
+Despite staff at Cox receiving no reports or complaints from the public (with the exception of two journalists who witnessed the incident), there were reports the following morning stating that the employees did witness the movie beforehand.

-On May 1, 2007, a Comcast headend replaced Disney Junior's program Handy Manny with hard-core pornography for viewers in Lincroft, New Jersey.
+On May 2, 2007, a Comcast headend replaced a rerun of the Playhouse Disney's program Handy Manny episode "Pet Problem/Felipe's New Job" with hard-core pornography for viewers in Lincroft, New Jersey.
 Comcast stated it was investigating the event's cause but did not announce its findings to the public.

-On February 1, 2009, a second Comcast headend, in Tucson, Arizona, replaced NBC affiliate KVOA's signal with graphic footage from the pornographic video Wild Cherries 5 in portions of Arizona for 28 seconds, interrupting Super Bowl XLIII between the Arizona Cardinals and the Pittsburgh Steelers during the fourth quarter.
+On February 1, 2009, a Comcast headend in Tucson, Arizona, replaced NBC affiliate KVOA's signal with graphic footage from the pornographic video Wild Cherries 5 in portions of Arizona for 28 seconds, interrupting Super Bowl XLIII between the Arizona Cardinals and the Pittsburgh Steelers during the fourth quarter.
 Comcast claimed "Our initial investigation suggests this was an isolated malicious act.
 We are conducting a thorough investigation to determine who was behind this."
 KVOA also announced that it will be investigating the incident.
 On February 4, 2011, 38-year-old former Cox Cable employee Frank Tanori Gonzalez of Marana was arrested by the FBI and local police about the case.
-Later that October, Frank was pleaded guilty for two counts of computer tampering and was sentenced to three years in probation, as well as a $1,000 fine to the Arizona attorney general's anti-racketeering fund.
+Later that October, Gonzalez pleaded guilty to two counts of computer tampering and was sentenced to three years of probation, as well as a $1,000 fine to the Arizona attorney general's anti-racketeering fund.

 In the morning hours of March 16, 2010, Raleigh area Time Warner Cable's transmission from both Kids and Kids Preschool On Demand channels in the Research Triangle counties of Johnston, Wake, Wayne, and Wilson in North Carolina (including the cities of Raleigh and Goldsboro) was replaced by Playboy TV for approximately two hours, while other TWC cable systems in the area outside the four counties only revealed a black screen.
-An executive from TWC reported to CBS (now NBC) station WRAL replied that it "was a technical malfunction that caused the wrong previews to be shown" on their kids' on-demand channels.
+An executive from TWC stated to local news station WRAL that it "was a technical malfunction that caused the wrong previews to be shown" on their kids' on-demand channels.

 On April 20, 2012, three minutes of a gay pornographic film was broadcast during a morning news show on the Channel Zero-owned independent station CHCH-DT in Hamilton, Ontario, for Shaw Cable viewers.
 The night before, a cable was cut; while it was being fixed on the morning of the incident, the adult programming was spliced into CHCH's feed.